cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 A simple proposal based on our existing implementation is that, we can add two new message types: `SnapshotExtensionMeta` and `SnapshotExtensionPayload`, and they are appended to the existing multi-store stream with `SnapshotExtensionMeta` acting as a delimiter between extensions.
+Even for modules that maintain the data outside of the tree, for determinism we require that the hash of the external data should be posted in the IAVL tree.
 As the chunk hashes should be able to ensure data integrity, we don't need a delimiter to mark the end of the snapshot stream.

 Besides, we provide `Snapshotter` and `ExtensionSnapshotter` interface for modules to implement snapshotters, which will handle both taking snapshot and the restoration.
 Each module could have mutiple snapshotters, and for modules with additional state, they should